Best Instant-Read Thermometer 2026: The One Tool Every Grill Needs

 Insert in the thickest part, away from bone.
 Bone conducts heat differently than muscle and will give you a false reading.
 For a chicken breast, insert horizontally from the side into the center of the thickest part.
 For a steak, insert from the side so the probe tip is in the geometric center of the cut.

 Check multiple spots.
 The edge of a chicken breast is often 10-15°F hotter than the center.
 A thick pork chop may read 165°F at the edge but 145°F in the center.
-Check the center and two other spots — the lowest reading is the one that matters.
+Check the center and two other spots.
+The lowest reading is the one that matters.

 Account for carryover.
 Pull meat off the heat 3-5°F below the final target.
 A steak targeting 130°F for medium-rare should come off at 125-127°F. The temperature continues to rise for 3-5 minutes during resting.

 Do not leave it in.
-Unlike wireless probes, instant-read thermometers are designed for quick spot checks — they are not rated for sustained exposure to oven or smoker heat and will drift if left in.
+Unlike wireless probes, instant-read thermometers are designed for quick spot checks.
+They are not rated for sustained exposure to oven or smoker heat and will drift if left in.
 Check and remove.

 When to Upgrade from Budget to Professional